Rick and Nicky

 The Bible is the story of God’s plan to gather worshippers from all nations.

-God’s plan to be glorified among all nations began in the first chapter of the Bible (Gen. 1:28) and is a central theme throughout the Bible (Luke 24:44-47), including its conclusion (Rev. 7:9).
+God’s plan to be glorified among all nations began in the first chapter of the Bible (Gen. 1:28) and is the overarching theme of the Bible (Luke 24:44-47) including its conclusion (Rev. 7:9).
 The Bible is the story of God extending His glory to all nations through His people as a response to His marvelous grace.
-We are blessed to be a blessing to all nations (Gen. 12:1-3, Ps.
+We were created to enjoy God’s grace so that we can extend His glory to all nations.
+(Gen. 12:1-3, Ps.
 67:1-2).
+God’s global purpose is fulfilled through Jesus Christ.
+Jesus is the global Savior who purchased people from every tribe, tongue and nation (Rev. 5:9).
+Jesus Christ fulfilled the Old Testament Messianic prophecies through His life, death and resurrection and His name is to be proclaimed to all nations (Luke 24:25-27, 24:44-47).
 God is especially glorified when people from diverse cultures and languages worship Him as their God across their differences (Is.
 12:4, Rom.
 1:5).

 The Global Mandate